jmcbroome/BTE/README.md

 # BIG TREE EXPLORER (BTE)
-Cython API for the [Mutation Annotated Tree (MAT) Online Phylogenetics Toolkit](https://github.com/yatisht/usher) (In Early Development).
-Developer version distributed as source.
+Cython API for the [Mutation Annotated Tree (MAT) Online Phylogenetics Toolkit](https://github.com/yatisht/usher).

 # Overview
 This repository will allow the user to leverage the power of the Mutation Annotated Tree file format and library in their Python scripts, allowing for efficient and effective analysis of global SARS-CoV-2 and other pathogen phylogenies.